batterypointwriting/batterypointwriting.github.io/_posts/2026-06-30-Letter-to-an-academic-supervisor.md

 title: Letter to an Academic Supervisor
 date: 2026-04-27
 ---
 *The image below is a screenshot of a report uploaded by my academic supervisor, to an online university portal.
-It is followed by a draft I sent to my college tutor detailing my perspective of the term.*
+It is followed by a draft of a short speech I sent to my college tutor detailing my perspective of the term, at her request.*

 ![report](/assets/images/image-2.png)